 At the Shareholders’ Meeting, Paul Hermelin recalled the highlights of 2019 and the management transition initiated in 2017:

-“2019 was a rich and successful year for Capgemini, with growing results and the Altran acquisition project, which has since been finalized, giving us a new dimension.
+“2019 was a rich and successful year for Capgemini, with growing results and the Altran acquisition project, which has since been finalised, giving us a new dimension.
 As of today, a new governance structure has been put in place.
 On my proposal, the Board of Directors has appointed Aiman Ezzat Chief Executive Officer of the Capgemini Group.
 He will be the fourth in the 53 years of its existence.
 Aiman has worked alongside me for more than 15 years and I am convinced that he will continue to grow our company.
 I am therefore very pleased with his appointment and am delighted that the managerial transition has taken place under very good conditions, with respect for everyone and transparency.
 As Chairman of the Board of Directors, I will oversee the development of this Group that I love so much.”

 At the end of the Shareholders’ Meeting, Aiman Ezzat stated: “I would like to thank Paul Hermelin and the Board of Directors once again for their confidence.
 I am taking over the management of a healthy Group, with 270,000 employees on whom I know I can count and who are ready to meet any challenge.
 The agility, solidarity and resilience demonstrated during this exceptional period of the health crisis strengthens my determination and my confidence in Capgemini’s future.
 I am aware of my responsibility towards all stakeholders, employees, clients, partners and shareholders.
 As a major player in our industry and committed to environmental responsibility, we must also ensure the harmonious and ethical development of new technologies for the benefit of all.
 I will work on this, too, with passion.”